SNAPSHOT-Russia's war on Ukraine latest: Ukraine says Russia plans to evacuate nuclear plant workers | Headlines

 * Two Russian soldiers from Kamchatka in the far east have been sentenced to two and a half years each in prison for refusing to fight in Ukraine, human rights group OVD-Info said.
 POLAND-RUSSIA TENSION

-* The Kremlin said Poland's decision to rename the Russian exclave of Kaliningrad in its official documents was a "hostile act". * The military object found in a Polish forest in April was a Russian CH-55 missile, Polish private media outlets RMF FM and Interia reported, citing unnamed sources.
+* The Kremlin said Poland's decision to rename the Russian city of Kaliningrad in its official documents was a "hostile act", as bilateral ties continue to fray over the war in Ukraine. * The military object found in a Polish forest in April was a Russian CH-55 missile, Polish private media outlets RMF FM and Interia reported, citing unnamed sources.

 * Poland summoned Russia's ambassador over an incident on Friday involving a Russian fighter jet and a Polish border guard aircraft over the Black Sea, a spokesman for the Polish foreign ministry said.
 JOURNALIST KILLED